souravkrojha/Ghost-Gallery/README.md

 ## Live Demo :

-- you can see a live demo h [here.](https://ghost-photogallery.web.app/)
+- you can see a live demo [here.](https://ghost-photogallery.web.app/)